 The first order gauss-markov process may also be defined in terms of its autocorrelation function:

-where \sigma is the entire process variation (NOT JUST THE DRIVEN NOISE VARIATION), \beta is the inverse of the correlation time, T=\frac{1}{\beta}, and \tau is the autocorrelation time lag.
+where is the entire process variation (NOT JUST THE DRIVEN NOISE VARIATION), is the inverse of the correlation time, , and is the autocorrelation time lag.

-For sufficiently long time series (much longer than the time constant), the autocorrelation plot of the first order Gauss-Markov process can verify the correlation time, which is the time lag at which R_{xx} = \frac{\sigma^2} {e}, and the entire time series variance will appear as the peak at time lag = 0.
+For sufficiently long time series (much longer than the time constant), the autocorrelation plot of the first order Gauss-Markov process can verify the correlation time, which is the time lag at which , and the entire time series variance will appear as the peak at time lag = 0.
 Note that the driven noise standard deviation cannot be validated via autocorrelation.
 Also note that matlab has two different autocorrelation functions that will produce slightly different results if your time scales are short (autocorr and xcorr), as well as an autocovariance function, xcov.
 Autocorr and xcov are normalized by the process mean such that a constant process will have a steady autocorrelation (autocorrelation is just autocovariance scaled by the inverse of the process variance). xcorr, however, does not do this, so a constant process will have a decaying autocorrelation as the time lag increases, which results in a shortening of the summation by 1 element each iteration.

 For process lengths on the order of magnitude of the time constant or less the process will be dominated by the integrated white noise term, resulting in a random walk.
 For time scales much longer than the time constant the exponentially correlated term will begin to be apparent.
 This can be see on an Allan deviation plot, where for sampling intervals much shorter than the time constant the Gauss-Markov Allan variance reduces to that of a singly integrated white noise process (rate random walk), whose slope is +1/2, and the noise magnitude (standard deviation) may be picked off by finding the intersection of the +1/2 slope line and sampling_interval = 3.
+This can also be verified by differentiating this time series to obtain Gaussian noise, whose Allan deviation has a slope of -1/2, and the noise magnitude is interpreted as the intersection of this line with sampling_interval = 1.

 For process time scales large enough to see the decay time constant, and Allan deviations with sampling intervals ranging from much less than the time constant to sampling intervals much larger than the time constant, the slope will transition from +1/2 for sampling intervals much shorter than the time constant, to 0 as the sampling interval approaches the time constant at it’s maxima, to -1/2 as the interval becomes much larger than the time constant.

-When multiple gauss markov processes are added together it will be nearly impossible to pick apart any of these parameters, but when run individually the driven noise magnitude (qc) and time constant (Tc) can be found on the allan deviation plot as follows:
+When multiple gauss markov processes are added together it will be nearly impossible to pick apart any of these parameters, but when run individually the driven noise magnitude (qc) and time constant (Tc) can be found on the allan deviation plot as follows: Tc = argmax_sampling_interval / 1.89, where argmax_sampling_interval is the allan deviation sampling interval that maximizes the allan deviation.
+The driven noise magnitude may then be found with the following relationship:

-where \sigma_{max} is the Allan deviation maxima.
+where is the Allan deviation maxima.

 If the combined output of all of these Gauss-Markov processes are analyzed, the only easy thing to pick off will be the velocity random walk / angle random walk, which may be found by fitting a line to the segment with a slope of -1/2 and finding the intersection of this line with tau = 1.